weifund/weifund/README.md

 - Find new campaigns to donate to (Discover)

 ### Solidity
-- Original contract based on Chriseth's Crowd Funding example
+- Original contract based on Chriseth's Crowdfunding example
 - Modifications and additions are done me SC

 ### TODO